Student64-bit/AWS-Company-Email-Scheduler-Project/README.md

 <br />
 <br />

 ## 5.)
 Credit to Tiny Tech Tutorials for their recommendation!
-Check out their YouTube channel [here]((https://www.youtube.com/@TinyTechnicalTutorials).
+Check out their YouTube channel here - https://www.youtube.com/@TinyTechnicalTutorials
 Thanks to Tiny for recommending eraser.io, a website where you can set up architecture as code for your projects.
 This resource greatly helped in understanding the project architecture.
 <img src="https://i.imgur.com/KeBnKTq.png" height="80%" width="80%" alt="Code commit permissions"/>
 <br />